StackMCP

 }

-Use a restricted API key in production with only the permissions you need.
-For development, a test mode key keeps things safe.
+Use a restricted API key in production.
+A test mode key keeps development safe.

 GitHub MCP -- Source Control as Part of the Conversation